marceloserpa/marcelo_serpa_sandbox/kafka-jdbc-connector-offset/README.md

-Use **timestamp.initial** to previous rows.
-I this case start to read data from Person 4 the newest.
+Use timestamp.initial to define from which row the connector will start replicating the information.
+In this example, I chose to start the migration from record Person 4, including it.

 ```json